TracecatHQ/tracecat/README.md

   - [ ] Azure
   - [ ] GCP

-## Is Tracecat enterprise ready?

-*We are currently in Public Alpha.
-We don't recommend using Tracecat for production until Public Beta is out!
-Nevertheless, we are building remarkably fast and expect to get there in the next 3-4 months.*

-There are two "flavors" of Tracecat.
-Tracecat Embedded, which runs on a single instance and scales vertically, and Tracecat Distributed, which scales horizontally with self-healing / resillience.
-Tracecat Embedded is designed to run automation workflows, store event logs, and run search queries with *extreme* efficiency on a single instance (e.g. EC2, laptop).

-Embedded Tracecat should already scale beyond Tines' free tier (3 workflows, 500 workflow runs daily) given sufficient memory, cpu, and network capacity.
-With Tracecat on [Quickwit](https://github.com/quickwit-oss/quickwit), you can also store events logs in S3 at unlimited scale and time length.

-For enterprise use-cases that require 99.99% SLAs, however, we recommend waiting for Tracecat Distributed!

-- [x] Embedded architecture
-  - [x] Flunk: homegrown workflow engine based on Flink
-  - [x] LanceDB
-  - [x] Polars
-  - [x] Tantivy
-- [ ] Distributed architecture
-  - [ ] Apache Flink
-  - [ ] LanceDB / Lantern
-  - [ ] Quickwit

-If you'd like to stress test Tracecat, please ping us on [Discord](https://discord.gg/n3GF4qxFU8) and we can help you get started!

 ## Status

 - [x] Public Alpha: Anyone can sign up over at [tracecat.com](https://tracecat.com) but go easy on us, there are kinks and we are just getting started.